-By registering for our online health and wellbeing tool, MyHealthCounts, you could get a discount of up to 15% on your renewal premium 3.
+By registering for our online health and wellbeing tool, MyHealthCounts, you could save money when it's time to renew your policy.

 Take advantage of existing and new discounts

 Some insurers offer discounts or existing customer benefits.
-If you have another policy with us, you may get a discount on our health insurance 4.
+If you have another policy with us, you may get a discount on our health insurance.